ComputationalRadiationPhysics/picongpu/share/picongpu/tests/metadataFromLaserWakefield/README.rst

    :end-before: doc-include-end: cmdline
    :dedent:

-such that it outputs its metadata to `picongpu-metadata.json`.
+such that it outputs its metadata to `"${OPTIONAL_FILENAME}"`.
 This file is compared with the reference file `picongpu-metadata.json.reference`.